 And carrying a balance will likely negate any rewards you’re earning.

-If you don’t think you can pay your credit card in full, on time, every time, do NOT get into this hobby.
+If you don’t think you can pay your credit card in full, on time, every time, do NOT get in this hobby.

 5. Myth: Annual Fees Are Always a Bad Idea